behavioral innovation

 Bubenzer, P., Gregoire, D. & Nyffeler, N. 2015.
 Opportunity identification and identification with opportunities: Expanding the motivational dynamics of entrepreneurial action.

-presented at BCERC 2015, Babson College Entrepreneurship Research Conference, Boston.
+presented at BCERC 2015, Babson College Entrepreneurship Research Conference

 Bubenzer, P. and Foreman, P. 2014.
 Exploring the Effects of Hybrid Product and Organizational Identities on Organizational Identification.